NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 *** =instructions
 - Create a linear model called `reg_model` on the training dataset
 - Plot the `training` set with earnings on the x-axis and s_rating on the y-axis
-- Draw a regression line on the plot above that represents the model reg_model
+- Draw a regression line on the plot above that represents the model reg_model using abline()

 *** =hint
 - Type `?lm` to learn how to use the lm() function
 - Use `abline()` function to fit a line to the plot.
-Put the model name inside parenthesis.
+Put the model name inside the parentheses.
 - type ?coef to know how to use the coef() function

 *** =pre_exercise_code
 ```{r}
 # You can also prepare your dataset in a specific way in the pre exercise code

 load(url("http://s3.amazonaws.com/assets.datacamp.com/production/course_4925/datasets/ml.RData"))